A-ML-School/Computer-Vision-and-applications/README.md

 Next, we'll go into how computers are able to do this today and the applications of this technology.

 First, a little history on computer vision.
-How would you teach your computer to identify a  polar bear?
+How would you teach your computer to identify a deer?
 You might zero in on the eyes,the nose, or the ears.
+Early applications of computer vision needed hand-annotated images to successfully train a model.

 Traditionally, this is how computer vision was done, someone would manually code a rule to detect the eyes pattern, ears, put it together in a certain way and you get a bear.
 But this is brittle.What if the bear is walking instead of sitting?
-What if the bear's face is not known?
+What if the deer's face is not known?
 Pretty soon, we'll have to code thousands, if not millions of rules.
+These early applications had limited applications because of the human labor required to annotate images.
 Due to these constraints,computer vision was limited in its applications.

 Next, we'll take a look at how deep learning impacts computer vision.To overcome these challenges, modern applications in computer vision used neural networks.
 Neural networks are made up of layers: input layer, hidden layers, and output layer.
+Three main components of neural networks
+Input Layer: This layer receives data during training and when inference is performed after the model has been trained.
+Hidden Layer: This layer finds important features in the input data that have predictive power based on the labels provided during training.
+Output Layer: This layer generates the output or prediction of your model.

 The input layer receives the data.
 Hidden layers find important features in the input data that have predictive power.
 Output layer is where the result is generated.
 With deep learning, instead of manually coding rules,we can feed in a lot of data and havea machine learning model learn the rules for prediction.